proxima-tools/proxima/README.md

 <img src="https://github.com/david-istvan/proxima/blob/master/doc/pluginstructure.png?raw=true" width="800"/>

 We are currently stabilizing the Modeling module before proceeding with the migration of the rest of the modules.

+# User manual
+The user manual can be found on our [wiki](https://github.com/david-istvan/proxima/wiki).